QingyuLiu/Exposing-the-Deception/README.md

 ```

 ### Train Models
+You should make `output` and `logs` folders to save files of model and log before running the following command.
 After preprocessing datasets, you can detect anomalies with various settings using the following command:
+(You should make `output` and `logs` folders to save files of the model and log before running the following command.)
 ```
 python training.py  --name                                      \